elibenporat/learn-to-code-rust-baseball/articles/07 - Working With Lists.md

 let list_of_players : Vec<u32> = vec![545361,458015,614177];
 ```

 First we say `let list_of_players` to name our list.
-Then we say `: Vec<u32>` to specify that it is a list of 32 bit integers.
+Then we say `: Vec<u32>` to specify that it is a list of 32 bit unsigned (always positive) integers.
 If we wrote `: Vec<String>` we'd be creating a list of `String`s instead.

 Then we feed it a list, using the `vec!` macro, with all the values we want separated by commas.
-Let's have some fun and create a list of all the batters that have first names that start with Z that have played in the majors since 2005.
+Let's have some fun and create a list of all the batters that have first names that start with Z that have played in the majors (regular or spring training) since 2005.
 Copy-paste the following code into your main.rs:

 ```rust
 let players: Vec<u32> = vec![